AdactiveSAS/adsum-api-documentation/docs/model-03-poi.md

     - Remove PoiLogoLink AND the associated File
 - Updating the Poi’s name attribute will:
     - Update all associated Label#label attribute with the same value.
-- Update the Poi’s first logo will:
+- Updating the Poi’s first logo will:
     - Update all associated Picto#file attribute with the same file (resized)
-- Remove Poi’s logo will:
+- Removing Poi’s logo will:
     - Delete all associated Picto
-- Remove a PoiLogoLink will:
+- Removing a PoiLogoLink will:
     - Remove PoiLogoLink AND the associated File
-- Remove a PoiPictureLink will:
+- Removing a PoiPictureLink will:
     - Remove PoiPictureLink AND the associated File